 AUTO_START_DIRto the folder that contains your jpgs.
 The "Make Video" button will be enabled the next time you start Flix.
 Press it to make the video.

 Computer\HKEY_USERS\[some guid]\Software\Classes\VirtualStore\MACHINE\SOFTWARE\Nimisis\Flix."
-This can also be found using "Find" in regedit.)
+This can also be found using "Find" in regedit.
+If you just installed Flix and cannot find the registry, try restarting your computer.)

 Buy Flix for $10